100001346/AIInferEngine/README.txt

 Github Inference Engine implementation example (https://github.com/charlottepierce/Scratchpad/tree/master/Java/IntroToAI/AIIengine)

--	Unfortunately this resource seems to have been removed in the last week, however we used this resource to validate some compoenents our implementation methods (mainly for TT) and as a inspriation for test cases.
+-	Unfortunately this resource seems to have been removed in the last week, however we used this resource to validate some components and implementation methods (mainly for TT), and well as an inspiration for test cases.

 Notes